Prepare to apply for a home at Dundee Hill.

 Private and public campaign funding - Fall 2024

-Begin construction - 2025
+Begin construction - Summer 2025

-Release home ownership application - 2025
+Release home ownership application - Winter 2026

-Confirm new homeowners - 2025
+Confirm new homeowners - Spring 2026

-Complete construction - 2026
+Complete construction - Fall 2026

-Sell homes to new homeowners - 2026
+Sell homes to new homeowners - Fall 2026